pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0119.md

 [SwiftUINavigation][sui-nav-gh], which is a collection of tools that help you better model navigation using enums.
-This release does not introduce a macro to the library itself, but it does heavily make use of the new `@CasePathable` macro that we discussed [earlier this week](/blog/posts/117-macro-bonanza-case-paths).
+This release does not introduce a macro to the library itself, but it does heavily make use of the new `@CasePathable` macro that we discussed [earlier this week][case-path-bonanza-blog].
 We can now greatly simplify how you interact with SwiftUI navigation view modifiers while still modeling your domains as concisely as possible with enums.

+[case-path-bonanza-blog]: /blog/posts/117-macro-bonanza-case-paths

 Join us for a quick overview of the new tools, and be sure to update to [version 1.1][sui-nav-1.1] of the library to take advantage of these tools.